 Writing a PhD research proposal is your first step while considering your PhD journey.
 It is true that most of us, at this stage, are not all that lucky to have undertaken a master’s degree in a university that trained in research.
 Some of us were clueless about how a research proposal was written until the PhD entrance.

 So, where do you begin?
 What do you first think of when you want to do a PhD?
 What are the prerequisites?
 And how do you get there?
-All these questions would find parts of their responses throughout this essay.
+All these questions will be included in the responses throughout this essay.

 Why do a PhD in India anyway?